LimePoint/opschain/docs/reference/properties.md

 An example of setting files can be seen in the [Confluent example](https://github.com/LimePoint/opschain-examples-confluent).

-- The `generate_keys` [action](concepts.md#action) in [`actions.rb`](https://github.com/LimePoint/opschain-examples-confluent/blob/master/actions.rb) uses this feature to store generated SSH keys in the environment properties (for use later when building the base image for the Confluent servers.
+- The `generate_keys` [action](concepts.md#action) in [`actions.rb`](https://github.com/LimePoint/opschain-examples-confluent/blob/master/actions.rb) uses this feature to store generated SSH keys in the environment properties (for use later when building the base image for the Confluent servers
 - The `provision` [action](concepts.md#action) in [`actions.rb`](https://github.com/LimePoint/opschain-examples-confluent/blob/master/actions.rb) uses this feature to store the terraform.tfstate file in the environment properties (to ensure the terraform state is available to future runs)

 ### Environment variables